-4.1 DATASETS
+4.1 Datasets and Experimental Setup

-We perform experiments on tabular, language, and vision data.
-For tabular data, we use the Adult income (Adult) and Breast Cancer datasets (Breast) (Dua & Graff, 2017).
-For language data, we evaluate on the Civil Comments dataset (Borkan et al., 2019) (Civil) and Amazon review dataset (Amazon) (Ni et al., 2019).
-Finally, for image data we use the version of the ImageNet dataset from (Santurkar et al., 2021) (ImageNet), the FMoW dataset (Christie et al., 2018), and the iWildCam dataset (Beery et al., 2021).
-Appendix C provides further details on these datasets.
+Datasets We perform experiments on tabular, language, and vision data.
+For tabular data, we use the Adult income (Adult) and Breast Cancer datasets (Breast) [16].
+For language data, we evaluate on the Civil Comments dataset [17] (Civil) and Amazon review dataset (Amazon) [18].
+Finally, for image data we use the version of the ImageNet dataset from [19] (ImageNet), the FMoW dataset [20], and the iWildCam dataset [21].
+Appendix C provides further details on these datasets as well as the source/target splits and group definitions.